rexresearch

 invention.

-[0017] Metal or ceramic devices in which primary molecular changes
+[0017] Metal or ceramic devices in which primary molecular

-intervals in order to be "recharged."
+various time intervals in order to be "recharged."

 [0018] The time interval necessary for recharging primary

-materials by re-inducing primary molecular changes will depend on
+materials by re-inducing primary molecular changes will depend

-change-inducing tools will maintain their viability for a period
+molecular change-inducing tools will maintain their viability

-of at least six to twelve months.
+for a period of at least six to twelve months.

 [0019] Primary material can bring about secondary molecular